Enhance your conference experience with an intensive workshop and a field trip.

 Hosted by staff from Baylor Scott & White Health

 Discover how Baylor Scott & White Health’s and The City of Dallas Parks and Recreation’s collaboration and innovation are transforming health outcomes in their neighborhood.
 Learn how the Baylor Scott & White’s Health and Wellness Center is offering a wide range of services from medical care and nutrition counseling to wellness classes and chronic disease management.
-Hear how community health workers, philanthropic support and outreach programs like Tweeners, PEERS and Healthy Cities are empowering families to lead healthier lives.
-Explore hands-on resources including cooking classes, weekly farm stands and personalized nutrition therapy.
+Hear how community health workers, philanthropic support, and outreach programs like Tweeners, PEERS, and Healthy Cities are empowering families to lead healthier lives.
+Explore hands-on resources including cooking classes, weekly farm stands, and personalized nutrition therapy.
+Learn more about Baylor Scott & White's work by listening to this AHA Advancing Health podcast.

 Peters Colony Market: Advancing Nutrition Access